Intro, Data Modeling, Databases | Prisma's Data Guide

 Introduction to databases

-Learn the basics of what databases are, why they are so important for most software, and how they work.
+Learn the basics of what databases are, why they are so important for most software, and which types of databases are best for different use cases.
 Start from the fundamentals to give yourself a solid foundation.What are databases?Comparing database types: how database types evolved to meet different needsIntroduction to database schemasGlossary of common database terminology

-Data Modeling
+Data modeling

 A crash course in (relational, although not ignoring others) designing data models.
-Parts are published as they're written, and concentrating first on situating databases and data modeling problems in an organization and systems design context, as well as covering some of the less-prominent areas of database functionality.
-Published in partnership with Dian Fay.Intro (Don't Panic)Know Your Problem SpaceTables, Tuples, TypesCorrectness and ConstraintsMaking ConnectionsFunctional UnitsIn Vivo: Information Ecosystems
+Concentrating first on situating databases and data modeling problems in an organization and systems design context before moving on to some of the less-prominent areas of database functionality.
+Published in partnership with Dian Fay.Intro (don't panic)Know your problem spaceTables, tuples, typesCorrectness and constraintsMaking connectionsFunctional unitsIn vivo: information ecosystems

 Database types